h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 [three times](https://data.oecd.org/natincome/saving-rate.htm) more than that of Sweden and is among the highest in the world.
 Usually a big part of saving is allocated for Children's education, marriage or when serious sickness strikes themselves or their parents, most of which is not an issue in Sweden.
-However if you do have siblings you need to support or aging parents whose health insurance isn't that great in your home country, Sweden might not be the best option for you.
+However if you do have siblings you need to support or aging parents whose health insurance isn't that great in your home country, Sweden might not be the best option for you since you will probably save less.

+In a world where polarization of wealth and lost of principles become commonplace, Sweden for me is a beacon of hope.
+However, many of the traits that give Sweden her identity is also in my mind a double edged sword.
+I don't agree with all the policies it's taking, especially when it comes to immegration, but I can't come up with any solutions either without making Sweden "un-Swedish".
+Nothing is perfect.
+In general, I still believe in the path that Sweden is taking.
+Do your own research, see what you feel if you wanna move here long term, since those are the things you might need to deal with in the future.

 ### Work